JeTeeS/MemoryOptimizer/README.md

 ### Change detection

-Change detection will make my system look for changes in your paramters and then sync those changes first, this will make the syncing will faster.
+Change detection will make my system look for changes in your paramters and then sync those changes first, this will make the syncing faster.

+**NOTE: You have to have more than 3 sync steps to enable change detection!**

-Although, this will also make the system potencially more prone to getting stuck on a specific step if any of the paramters are always changing.
+Although, this will also make the system potencially more prone to getting stuck on a specific step if any of the paramters are *always* changing.
 Specifically if a parameter is changing more often than the total sync time (which you can see when you're generating the system), then issues might arise.
 Usually this isn't a problem for most systems, but some systems to be aware of that might cause issues are:

 - Face tracking
 - Some RBG toggles that continously change colors (not all) -

-### Things you *can* optimize

-- Simple toggles
-- Simple radials